ryan-mcclue/musings/tower-of-knowledge.md

 Some functions include setting up processor registers (e.g. SSE), MMU, caches, threading ABI stack alignment, frame pointer initialisation, C runtime setup (setting .bss to 0), C library setup (e.g. stdout, math precision)
+The program loader will load from Flash into RAM then call _start (which is crt entrypoint)

+ELF (executable and linkable format) executable header contains type (executable, dynamic, relocatable) and entrypoint
+sections:
+.text ()
+.bss ()
+.data ()
+.rodata ()
+A segment (which confusingly is called a section in ld to be placed in a memory region)

+section compile-time
+so, something like .text, .bss segment run-time so, something like .dseg (data), .eseg (eeprom) and .cseg (code/program) essentially will have loadable code segment and loadable data segment which will comprise of sections
+(possibly more segments in MCUs as more memory spaces)

+SSE registers are 128bits (4 bytes) XMM, AVX are 256bits (8 bytes) YMM

 ## Legalities
 Anti-trust laws don't prevent monopolies, they prevent attempts to monopolise by